mstfa13/end-to-end-data-project/README.md

    - **Scalability**: Optimized for high data volumes with Delta tables and efficient data processing in PySpark.
    - **Business Impact**: Data-driven insights to improve store performance, manage staff turnover, and enhance customer retention.

----

-Let me know if you'd like to add or adjust any details!